Gee-aitcH/PacketInterceptor/README.md

 ### Setup

-Put this plguin in your mods folder.
+Put this plugin in your mods folder.

 ### Usage